OMP404/Distributed-project/README.md

 This project uses Python version 3.7

-In order to run the application you firstly need to run pip install requirements.txt to get the required software
+In order to run the application you firstly need to run:

+pip install requirements.txt

+to get the required software

 Use the command: